 Where to Stay on Oahu’s North Shore

 Turtle Bay Resort: If the noise and crowds of Waikiki aren’t your thing, escape to Turtle Bay Resort on the north shore.
 It’s isolated location ensures a quiet and peaceful vacation but the resort offers plenty of amenities.
 It’s in the heart of Oahu’s north shore with it’s famous surf breaks, food trucks, and snorkeling spots.
 It’s also conveniently located for getting to Haleiwa, the Polynesian Culture Center, and Kualoa Ranch and it’s only about 45 minutes from Waikiki.
-Pricing starts at $295/night.
-Click here to check pricing and availability during your stay.
+Book your stay at the Turtle Bay Resort here.